MalvinNdegwa/Farmer-s-Seed-Distribution-System/README.md

 to the farmers.
 Farmers have the ability to verify whether a packaged seed is from a verified distributor or counterfeit by keying in a verification code.
 The system also offers agronomy tips to farmers across the country.

+#Getting Started
+To run the project locally the following steps should be followed